Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Theory

+The proof of this theorem largely follows the steps of Theorem 1, but requires a specific construction of circuit layouts.
+We present the proof of Theorem 2 in Appendix \ref{sec: proofs}.
+In Appendix \ref{bias_estimate} we also estimate the CLP-ZNE quadratic bias of Eqs. \eqref{eq:theorem_final} and \eqref{eq:theorem_unified} arising from truncating perturbative noise expansion.

+We summarize the requirements for the proposed CLP-ZNE protocol in Table~\ref{summary}.
+The computational overhead is expressed as the total number of distinct layouts required for noisy observable estimation, which contributes to the total execution time.
+Most importantly, this overhead scales either as $O(n)$ or $O(n^2)$ depending on the circuit connectivity.
+This illustrates that while arbitrary connectivities necessitate a larger set of layout permutations, the protocol remains computationally tractable for NISQ-era devices.

-While the proposed protocol can provably mitigate errors arising from gate imperfections, it does not account for other noise sources such as state preparation and measurement (SPAM) errors, and has to be be used in conjunction with dedicated SPAM error mitigation techniques.
-Similarly, shot noise in measurement statistics would also adversely affect the protocol’s performance.
-In Appendix~\ref{sec:shot noise}, we estimate its impact on the overall error mitigation efficiency.
+While CLP-ZNE can provably mitigate errors arising from gate imperfections, it does not account for other noise sources such as state preparation and measurement (SPAM) errors.
+Thus, it has to be used in conjunction with dedicated SPAM error mitigation techniques.
+Similarly, shot noise in measurement statistics would also adversely affect the protocol's performance.
+In Appendix~\ref{sec:shot noise}, we estimate its impact on the error mitigation accuracy.